spacekey28/portfolio-site-astro/README.md

 1. Clone this repository, then run `npm install` in its root directory.

-2. For the starter to have full functionality locally (e.g. edge functions, blob store), please ensure you have an up-to-date version of Netlify CLI.
+2. For the starter to have full functionality locally, please ensure you have an up-to-date version of Netlify CLI.
 Run:

 ```
 npm install netlify-cli@latest -g